 - 1. Connect your class with real-world situations or design activities around the pre-professional interests of your students. - 2.
-Infuse your class with the student success ideas, lessons and practices that will help your students to learn the skills and the knowledge they need to succeed in your course and your discipline. - 3.
-Use your access to MAPWorks: Take a look to share information about how your students are adjusting. - 4.
+Infuse your class with the student success ideas, lessons, and practices that will help your students to learn the skills and the knowledge they need to succeed in your course and your discipline. - 3.
+Use your access to MAPWorks: take a look at the share information about how your students are adjusting. - 4.
 Do something with your students early in the semester.
-Get course work from them early and give some feedback right away.
-The first three weeks can be crucial for success.
+Get some course work from them early and give them some feedback right away.
+The first three weeks can be crucial.